managedbyq/mbq.apitools/README.md

 # mbq.apitools

-`mbq.apitools` is a python library to assist with writing endpoints in Django.
-It provides a decorator and class for writing views which allows for strict typing of incoming query parameters and payloads, as well as consistent response shapes and status codes on the way out.
+`mbq.apitools` is a python library for writing endpoints in Django.
+It provides a view decorator and view class that allow for strict typing of incoming query parameters and payloads, as well as consistent response shapes and status codes on the way out.

 Some nice things about `mbq.apitools`:
 * All fields specified in a param or payload schema are required by default, and can be marked as optional by providing a `default=` argument to the field class.
 The framework will automatically return a 400 response for all requests which do not conform to the specified schema.
 Details for each nonconforming field will be included in the response.
 * The parsed parameters and payloads end up as rich types on the request.
 If a field is marked as `fields.DateTime`, then it will be on `request.payload` as a `datetime` object.
 * Pagination is handled entirely by the framework.
 Just mark a view as paginated and return an instance of a `PaginatedResponse` and voila!
-*  All success responses will have a 200 status code.
+*  All success responses have a 200 status code.
-* All list and paginated responses will contain the list of resources under the key `"objects"`.
+* All list and paginated responses contain the list of resources under the key `"objects"`.
 * All error responses (4xx) have the same shape (an `"error_code"` and `"detail"` key).

 ## Example